 - Consumer watchdog groups pressure companies to provide scientific validation.

 Regulatory enforcement holds supplement brands accountable.
-Consumers should also critically assess supplement claims before making purchases.
+Consumers should also critically evaluate supplement claims before making a purchase.

 Lessons from Other Supplement Lawsuits